odbaev/git-hooks/README.md

 * branch name excluding folder for merge commit message

+### pre-commit

+* convert files to utf-8 encoding or warn what files are not utf-8 encoded

 ## Installation

 * Copy all files from this project to some directory in your git repository.